 If you’re an outdoor lover, Oman ticks all the right boxes for a camping road trip adventure.
 In fact, it’s hard to think of another country that could rival it for such an incredible, rewarding, convenient and safe experience.
 With a superb infrastructure, cheap fuel and legal wild camping, Oman is one giant adventure playground just waiting to be explored.

 With deserts, mountains, beaches and wadis to discover, camping truly offers the most rewarding experience.
 And in a country where accommodation can be a huge cost, it certainly keeps the budget in check!
 With two Oman road trips under our belts and a month spent wild camping throughout the country, we’ve got some vital tips to share.
-Here you’ll find everything you need to know to plan your own Oman camping road trip.
+Here you’ll find everything you need to know about camping in Oman and planning your road trip.